 Can I get interim injury compensation payments?

-Interim payments can be used to cover a range of expenses, including:
+Interim payments can be made to cover a range of expenses, including:

 - Treatment costs and physiotherapy